haiwen/seafile-admin-docs/manual/extension/metadata-server.md

 !!! success
     If the container startups normally, the message you can get from the following logs

-    - `docker logs -f metadata-server`:
+    - `docker logs -f seafile-md-server`:
         ```log
         [md-server] [2025-01-24 06:23:44] [INFO] Environment variable validity checked
         [md-server] [2025-01-24 06:23:44] [INFO] Database initialization completed